 Stephen loved to walk from his tiny garret apartment overlooking the river to the university where he taught.
 His first class was a geography section that met at ten minutes past seven every morning.
 Most of the year, that meant his walk was illuminated by the first, warming rays of the morning sun.

-He would walk the first section along the river, where fog often diffused the colors of the sunrise, then he would turn toward the center of the city, stopping at his favorite newsstand for the daily paper – he reveled in the inky texture of newsprint against his fingers – a coffee, and a cheese Danish.
-His lunches and dinners were always healthy but having coffee and pastry in the morning had been a ritual since his student day, when eating on the go had been more important than balanced nutrition.
+He would walk the first segment along the river, where fog often diffused the colors of the sunrise, then he would turn toward the center of the city, stopping at his favorite newsstand for the daily paper – he reveled in the inky texture of newsprint against his fingers – a coffee, and a cheese Danish.
+His lunches and dinners were always healthy but having coffee and pastry in the morning had been a ritual since his student days, when eating on the go had been more important than balanced nutrition.

 Besides, his daily walks, rain or shine, warm weather or cool, kept him trim.
 He could afford the ’empty’ calories.

-The last section of Stephen’s walk brought him through the Chalk Alleys.
+The last portion of Stephen’s walk brought him through the Chalk Alleys.
 These were narrow streets between great brick buildings, their external walls covered in layer upon layer of chalk drawings.
 He enjoyed the work of the different artists, and while he could never decipher the tags that represented their creators’ names, he recognized each distinct style.

 There was one chalk artist who was obsessed with machine age cityscapes, and another who thought themself a contemporary Degas, covering walls with stylized dancers in modern club attire.
 There was the illustrator who memorialized local personalities on the bricks, and there was another who created trompe l’oeil windows onto other worlds.